openstack/charm-deployment-guide/deploy-guide/source/app-trilio-vault.rst

 -------------

 The TrilioVault service account must be granted the authorisation to access resources from across users and projects to perform backups.
-This will require passing the cloud admin password (setup by the keystone application) to the ``create-cloud-admin-trust`` action:
+This will involve providing it with the cloud's admin password (set up by the keystone application).
+This is done with the trilio-wlm charm's ``create-cloud-admin-trust`` action:

 .. code-block:: none